mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

-A broad-spectrum voder speaker can emulate sounds beyond most species’ hearing ranges, useful when communicating with aliens who use ultra-low or ultra- high frequency sounds.
+A broad-spectrum voder speaker can emulate sounds beyond most species’ hearing ranges, useful when communicating with aliens who use ultra-low or ultra-high frequency sounds.

 Wireless Data Link
 A wireless data link provides high-speed secure